chozabu/FriendMap/readme.md

 cd Development\RSsourcefolder\plugins\
 git clone git@github.com:chozabu/FriendMap.git
 </pre>

-Now, add this line to your plugins.pro: FriendMap \

-Use QtCreator or the buildscript to build the .dll

 ####Install FriendMap Plugin
 * Copy FriendMap.dll from your build output folder to Retroshare\Data\extensions or to %appdata%\RetroShare\extensions